Kindly read the latest Travel Advice dated 12 August 2022 above.

 Please do not pick up Cone snails or Cone shells (see photo).
 They are found on most of the beaches of the Indian Ocean.
 These shells look very pretty and are shaped like a geometric cone.
 The snails are venomous and capable of stinging humans with the effect of paralyzing the area around the sting.
 The sting of small cones is similar to a bee sting, but the sting of a few of the larger species of tropical cone snails (found at the reef) can be serious.

 Watch out for the black sea urchins, spiky things that you do not want to step into.
-They are clearly visible so watch your step; preferably wear special shoes.
+They are clearly visible at low tide so watch your step; preferably wear special shoes.

-You will encounter so-called “beachi boys” that offer you anything from going snorkeling, selling handmade jewelry, etc. They are friendly guys and if you say no, they in all likely-hood want to just have a chat, finding out who you are and where you come from.
-As I said, most of them are really friendly.
+You will encounter so-called “beachi boys” who offer you anything from going snorkeling, selling handmade jewelry, etc. They usually are friendly guys and if you say no, they in all likely-hood want to just have a chat, finding out who you are and where you come from.
+As I said, most of them are really friendly, except in more touristy areas like Nungwi/Kendwa they can be quite pushy.
 In case you don’t feel like chatting just tell them so.
 Do not pay a beachi boy upfront for any tour, snorkeling etc!

 Kids will ask you for “pipi” = sweets, “pennie” = pen for school, or “dollar”.
 PLEASE do not give them anything.
 They were taught by the tourists to beg and we all try to stop this.
 If they invite you to play soccer with them, do so!
 Please speak English with the small and big kids as much as possible, the English they learn at school is shocking.